JazminGuajard0/PII-Scraper/README.md

 # PII Scraper

 A bash script that obtains personally identifiable information (PII) by searching through an entire filesystem.
-It uses regex to find the matching syntaxes such as username:password and emails.
+It uses regex to find the matching syntaxes such as "username:password" and emails.
+It also has the capibility to find data that matches he syntaxes with different file extensions such as .json, .yaml, .sh, .config, .config.old, .ini and .xmli.

 ## Description